-It think it stems from my father subjecting my brother to Jaws the night before our first swimming lesson (true story for a different time).
+It think it stems from my father subjecting my brother to Jaws the night before our first swimming lesson (a true story for a different time).
 It was funny, Dad, but not cool!
 Okay, it was kinda cool, but not for us kids.

-Anyhow, when the Joshster suggested we try surfing while in a Whale's Vagina, CA , I was so not into it.
+Anyhow, when the my boyfriend suggested we try surfing while in a Whale's Vagina, CA (that's San Diego), I was so not into it.

 First, ocean... great to look at, but not my favorite to swim in.
 Second, big waves... uh-oh.
-Third, the group we were wedding-ing with likes to stay up late drinking craft beer... so no me gusta early mornings.
+Third, we were in town for a wedding and our group likes to stay up late drinking craft beer... so no me gusta early mornings.

 We met our instructors Kevin & Rich on the beach, where they helped zip us like sausages into wet suits, then showed us a bunch of ways to get up on a surf board.
 We practiced a few times on the sand (so easy!), then got into the water and tried it for real (so hard!).
 The waves were pretty intense, especially when I was paddling out.
 I was lamaze-breathing my face off with every wave.
 I made a few feeble attempts to catch anything, but after getting battered repeatedly by big scary waves, I finally got violently knocked off my surf board, plunging under the water for about three seconds longer than I was comfortable with.

 I stumbled back to shore like a boozed up telenovela star, pissed off and cursing in Spanish with a head full of sea water.

 Clearly, I did not want to go back in the water.